 20. All shall be assured of the right to establish associations for a lawful purpose, including political parties and trade unions, without having to apply for a licence.
-An association may not be dissolved through a government measure.

 21. No one may be obligated to be a member of an association.
 Such obligation may be imposed by law if it proves necessary for an association to perform its lawful role due to the public interest or the rights of others.

 7. Freedom of culture and academia

 22. The freedom of science, academia and art shall be ensured by law.

 23. All shall be free to pursue the employment they choose.
 This freedom may be limited by law in the public interest.

 24. Adequate work conditions shall be stipulated by law, such as periods of rest, vacation and hours of leisure.
 All shall be accorded the right to fair pay and other work-related rights.

 9. Freedom of opinion and expression

 25. All are free to have their opinions and convictions and shall have the right to express their thoughts.